ammonshepherd/track-n-treat/D3-Instructions-Part-2.md

 #### A box for each day

 We're placing something on the screen for the candy wrapper image and the time each time we loop through.
-At the times were there are multiple candies at the same time, there are actually multiple times overlayed.
+For the instances when there are multiple candies at the same time, there are actually multiple times overlayed.
 They are in the exact same place, so you only see the one.
 This won't work for the boxes that represent the days.
 We only want one box.